-As of June 30, 2015, we have nineteen (19) employees, of which fourteen (14) are full-time and five (5) are part-time.
+As of June 30, 2016, we have twenty-eight (28) employees, of which twenty-six (26) are full-time and two (2) are part-time.
 We engage outside consultants for business development and operations or other functions from time to time.
 None of our employees are currently represented by a trade union.
-We consider our relations with our employees to be good.